cs0320/server-gearup/README.md

 ### Run and Query

-Run the `server.edu.brown.cs.student.main.Server` and confirm that you are able to make web queries from your browser.
+Run the `server.edu.brown.cs.student.main.Server` and confirm that you are able to make web queries from Postman.
 Visit the endpoints specified in `Server.java`.
 What do they return right now?

 ### Making HTTP requests

-See places labeled `TODO 1` in `WeatherHandler.java` and `TODO 1.1` in `Weather.java`.
+See places labeled `TODO 1.1` in `TVShowHandler.java` and `TODO 1.2` in `TVShow.java`.

 Try to find the places in the code that correspond to the Architecture Diagram Hunt from the slides.

-Then, once you are familiar with the shape of the HTTP request, see if you can use the parameters of an Weather object and the different endpoints of the GoWeather API to narrow down your search a little bit.
-Perhaps you could search for activities by their specific key!
+Then, once you are familiar with the shape of the HTTP request, see if you can use the parameters of the TVShow object and the TVMaze API endpoint to expand your search functionality.
+Perhaps you could search using a keyword that the user of our Server can specify, and return a summary in addition to just the show name!

 ### Handling and manipulating more complex data